Cellane/deep_thought/README.md

 ## Privacy

 While the bot has to store some information in its database in order to function properly, it does not store either the original nor the translated message.
-Currently, this is these are the only pieces of information that _Deep Thought_ stores:
+Currently, these are the only pieces of information that _Deep Thought_ stores:

 - For each translated message:
   - `channel_id`, an unique identifier of the channel in which the message was posted